-UNH Franklin Pierce School of Law's (UNH Law) master's degree in International Criminal Law and Justice is available 100 percent online and addresses fast-paced developments in the globalization of commerce, terrorism, human rights, and criminal law, especially over the past 30 years.
+UNH Franklin Pierce School of Law's master's degree in International Criminal Law and Justice is available 100% online and addresses fastpaced developments in the globalization of commerce, terrorism, human rights, and criminal law, especially over the past 30 years.

-The program is ideal for practicing lawyers, professionals, students, and scholars in diplomatic, criminal justice, military, and law enforcement communities around the world.
-Students gain insight from the program's multi-national approach and master transnational law courses focused on domestic crimes with international implications, and also study the implications of nations expanding the reach of their domestic criminal statutes, the creation of the International Criminal Court and Special Tribunals and United Nations conventions, with bi- and multi-lateral treaties
+The program is ideal for professionals, students, and scholars in diplomatic, criminal justice, military, and law enforcement communities around the world.
+Students gain insight from the program's multi-national approach.
+You will take transnational law courses focused on domestic crimes with international implications, and also study the implications of nations expanding the reach of their domestic criminal statutes, the creation of the International Criminal Court and Special Tribunals and United Nations conventions, with bi- and multi-lateral treaties.

-Our program offers a diverse selection of courses focusing on critical current issues around the globe, including Drugs & Weapons Trafficking, International White Collar Crime, CyberCrime, Human Trafficking, and Piracy & Terrorism.
+The program offers a diverse selection of courses focusing on critical current issues around the globe, including Drugs & Weapons Trafficking, International White-Collar Crime, CyberCrime, Human Trafficking, and Piracy & Terrorism.

-The master's in International Criminal Law and Justice is available in fulland part-time options, with entry points in fall and spring.
+The master's in International Criminal Law and Justice is available in fulland part-time options, with entry points in August and January.